turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

 **Summary**

-Deserializes an archetype from its compressed JSON representation, this method will parse the object delta of the archetype into a fully prepared archetype object for use in the manager.
+Deserializes an archetype from its compressed JSON representation, this method will parse the archetype description into a fully prepared archetype object for use in the manager.

 **Syntax** ::

     var archetype = manager.deserializeArchetype(jsonString);

+``jsonString``
+    The serialized representation of an archetype.

 .. index::
     pair: ParticleManager; gatherMetrics